KIHestad/Ctrl-MC/Prototype4/README.md

 # PROTOTYPE 4 - STM32 with Infineon Profet +12V Smart Switch modules

-The prototype 4 is a simple software for testing Infineon Profet +12V Smart Switches.
-This code is not to be directly used in further development, but elements from it can be relevant.
+The prototype 4 is the first complete software for the Ctrl MC system that uses Infineon Profet +12V Smart Switches.
+This code is the basis for further development, but it is not the final system.

 The software is made to be used on a WeAct Studio STM32G431 dev board, and two custom PCB modules with each a 15Amp switch and 2 x 5Amp swithc.
 Input GPIO's are also configuret to be able to test turning the switches on and off.
 It's tested with the MC Wiring Simulator.